OFFIS-mosaik/mosaik/docs/scenario-definition.rst

 =========================

-When you create large-scale scenarios, you often work with large sets of entities rather then single ones.
+When you create large-scale scenarios, you often work with large sets of entities rather than single ones.
 This section provides some examples how you can extract a sub-set of entities from a larger entity set based on arbitrary criteria.

-Lets assume that we have created a power grid with `mosaik-pypower`__:
+Let's assume that we have created a power grid with `mosaik-pypower`__:

 .. code-block:: python